alsalafiyyah/alsalafiyyah.github.io/_wahhabism/a-brief-of-the-dawah-salafiyyah.md

 He is the best of the creation, and the best son of Adam (peace be upon him).
 One must believe in that, and believe that Allah sent him to all mankind and to the Jinn and man; whoever accepts his Da'wah and follows what he was sent with will enter Jannah (Paradise), and whoever does not will enter Hell-fire.
 He is the Seal of Prophets; there is no prophet after him.
 Whoever claims prophecy after him, such as Al-Qadiyani, is a Kafir, because Allah (Exalted be He) says: "**Muhammad is not the father of any of your men, but he is the Messenger of Allah and the last (end) of the Prophets.** [al-Ahzab: 40]

 There are many Hadiths confirming that Muhammad (peace be upon him) is the Last Prophet.
-The Messenger of Allah said: **I am the seal of the prophets; there is no prophet after me**"
+The Messenger of Allah said: "**I am the seal of the prophets; there is no prophet after me**" [^1]

 Of the perfection of the Da'wah Salafiyyah is the obedience to Allah by applying all His orders and abandoning His prohibitions.
 Pray as Allah ordered, pay Zakah (obligatory charity) as Allah ordered, fast as Allah ordered, perform hajj as Allah ordered, obey your parents, keep ties of kinship, call people to Allah with knowledge and guidance, command people with Ma'ruf (that which is judged as good, beneficial, or fitting by Shari'ah and Muslims of sound intellect) and forbid them from Munkar in a pleasant way, with wisdom), abandon all sins whether it be Zina (illegal sexual intercourse outside marriage), disobeying parents, Riba (usury), cutting ties of kinship, drinking alcohol and other such sins; these must be abandoned and one should be warned against them.
 This is to obey Allah, follow His Shari'ah, seek His reward and fear His punishment.
 All this is included in the Da'wah Salafiyyah.